me-luc/me-luc/README.md

 If you're interested in connecting with a driven and creative software developer, I'd love to hear from you!
 Please feel free to reach out and let's chat about how we can work together, I am open to contributing in open-source projects.

-I'm highly sociable, so feel free to DM or ask me any question anywhere I exist on the internet.
-Just don't say "Hi", alone. :)

 <!-- Work -->
 ## 💻 Work / Skills
 [![My Skills](https://skillicons.dev/icons?i=javascript,typescript,java,nodejs,react,nextjs,vite,mongodb,postgres,redis,prisma,git,github,figma&theme=dark)](https://skillicons.dev)